MAVProxyUser/YushuTechUnitreeGo1/README.md

 root / (disabled)

 # Backup internal flash on all devices

+After connecting into the devices, and setting a root password, and adjusting the ssh config to allow root acecss, you can back up the systems to a USB drive connected to the RasPI port on the dogs back.

 Ssh into the raspi, dump it to external USB
 ```